 Iqbal Day is the National Day of Pakistan.
-9th November 1877 is the birth date of a great legendary poet, philosopher and a visionary politician Sir Allama Muhammad Iqbal.
-Allama is a term used in Urdu language for scholars.
+9th November 1877 is the birth date of a great legendary poet, philosopher and visionary politician Sir Allama Muhammad Iqbal.
+Allama is a term used in the Urdu language for scholars.

 Iqbal’s Family Background:

 Iqbal was born in Sialkot city and got his early education from there.
 Iqbal’s father Sheikh Noor Muhammad was a prosperous and famous tailor.
 Iqbal was the eldest among his five siblings and was belong to a Kashmiri family.
-His father brought up his kids on the religious grounds.
+His father brought up his kids on religious grounds.

 Iqbal Day Quotes

-- Arise and soar with the sun’s new born rays; to breathe new life into dying nights and days.
+- Arise and soar with the sun’s newborn rays; to breathe new life into dying nights and days.

-- Words, without power is mere philosophy.
+- Words, without power, is mere philosophy.

 - The ultimate aim of the ego is not to see something, but to be something.